 North Sister, SW ridge approach.
 Route redlined.
 Now we have something that’s actually helpful for someone else to routefind.

 North Sister, SW ridge approach.
 Route redlined and key route beta added with arrow and text.
 (Gee, thanks for ruining my onsight!)

-You can also do the same thing with Google Earth.
+You can also do the same thing with Google Earth screengrabs.
 Here's an example of the Leuthold Couloir route on Mount Hood.